Emotional wellbeing is just as important as students’ physical health.

 Knowing what steps we can take to support our mental wellbeing can help us feel better, sleep better and have better relationships with the people around us.

 If you are worried about either your own emotional health and wellbeing or that of somebody else, please speak to a member of staff at school.
-There are also a number of links below which can offer advice and support for young people and/or their parents/carers.
+There are also a number of links below which can offer advice and support for young people and their parents/carers.

 Kooth